MicrosoftDocs/dataexplorer-docs/kusto/query/current-cluster-endpoint-function.md

 ## Returns

+:::moniker range="azure-data-explorer"
 The network endpoint (DNS name) of the current cluster being queried, as a value of type `string`.
+::: moniker-end

+:::moniker range="microsoft-fabric"
+The network endpoint (DNS name) of the current Eventhouse being queried, as a value of type `string`.
+::: moniker-end

 ## Example